Microsurgical Resection of an Intracranial Dural Arteriovenous Fistula

 Hello my name is Marcus Czabanka.
-Today we going to operate an arteriovenous fistula in a 74 year old patient.
+Today we are going to operate an arteriovenous fistula in a 74 year old patient.
 Here you can see the images over there.
 Here you can see the feeding of this fistula over here by the external carotid artery.
-And the reason why we operate on this patient is because of the patient was embolized before in 2002, and they couldn't really achieve a complete occlusion, and now it has really grown since then, so the indication now is to microsurgically - microsurgically resect the fistula.
+And the reason why we operate on this patient is because the patient was embolized before in 2002, and they couldn't really achieve a complete occlusion, and now it has really grown since then.
+So, the indication now is to microsurgically – microsurgically resect the fistula.

 For this purpose we going to do five steps.
-The first step obviously will be the craniotomy and the approach the second step will be wide opening of the dura to see as much space as possible.
+The first step obviously will be the craniotomy and the approach.
+The second step will be wide opening of the dura to see as much space as possible.
 Third step then will be an intraoperative in angiography to visualize the fistula.
-And then the four step, we’re going to coagulate and cut the fistula, which is then followed by the fifth step, which is the closing of the operative field.
+And then the fourth step, we’re going to coagulate and cut the fistula, which is then followed by the fifth step, which is the closing of the operative field.

-So we going to make our approach right here.
-Then make a rather big one left-sided osteoplastic craniotomy.
+So, we’re going to make our approach right here, then make a rather big one left-sided osteoplastic craniotomy.
 And then we go look for the fistula, and then we are going to close it.
 That's our - that's our idea.
 Yeah, and we’re going to start now.

-Okay that's our approach.
+Okay, that's our approach.
 I'm going to use the navigation now to show where we’re going to do our burr holes and where we’re going to plan to do the craniotomy.
-Okay you can see - you can see on the left - on the lower row, the left image.
+Okay, you can see – you can see on the left - on the lower row, the left image.
 You can see the two fistula points, so actually we’re going to do our craniotomy a little larger than that, so we have more space.
-So we going to do one burr hole here.
+So, we’re going to do one burr hole here.
 Nice.

 Okay now we lift the flap after we did the craniotomy.
 So we put something on the sinus to cover it.
 I see.
 Okay.
 It’s interesting.

 So that’s something I didn’t expect - all these adhesions.
-So I'm going to switch now to the microscope.
-So didn't expect these adhesions in this way so I prefer to change to the microscope - has better control and better visualization.
+So, I'm going to switch now to the microscope.
+So I didn't expect these adhesions in this way, so I prefer to change to the microscope - has better control and better visualization.

 So now we've done the approach.
-Now it would be nice to really identify the Pfister - the fistula.
+Now it would be nice to really identify the fistul – the fistula.
 Here.

-There - there - these were - these were the fistulas already right there.
+There - there they were - these were the fistulas already right there.
 We changed them when we opened the dura.
 That's one way of doing it.
 There you go.
 See this?
-They were not in the midline - they were over here.
+They were not in the midline, but they were over here.

 So we are going to check the flow in these - in these vessels with ICG angiography.
 Okay, since I really cannot 100% identify the two major fistula points - there we go.
-So for this vascular intra - for this intraoperative vascular diagnostic, we use fluorescent, and then we’re going to check whether here's the artery supply.
+So for this vascular intra - for this intraoperative vascular diagnostic, we use fluorescence, and then we’re going to check whether here's the artery supply.
 We’ve already changed the microscope to the fluorescent filter.
-And I'm also going to use the navigation to check if that might be the point - that should be too deep - perfect.
-That’s draining, that’s a draining vein.
+And I'm also going to use the navigation to check if that might be the point - that should be too deep.
+Perfect.
+Let’s see – yeah that’s draining, that’s a draining vein.

-Just to show you where we are - we are on the posterior right.
+Just to show you where we are - we are right here on the posterior right.
 Okay let's go back.
 Ah, there we go.
 Here we might also have a candidate - and here.
-Okay.
 Oh, here.

 See that’s the big vein - it’s draining over there.
 Nice.
-Here we cut it already.
+But here, we cut it already.
 There you go, so it's not draining anymore.
 Good.
-Okay that's - so we have cut all the connections in this area between the - the dura and the - and the brain and we have shown with the ICG that the big draining vein is not perfused anymore.
+Okay that's - so we have cut all the connections in this area between the - the dura and the - and the brain, and we have shown with the ICG that the big draining vein is not perfused anymore.
 So surgery should be finished now.
 We’re just going to close.
 And that's it.

 When we opened the dura, they were localized more laterally than I expected them to be.
-I thought they would be more in the midline, but that's how it is that's also the reason why - why we - why we open the dura over a larger area because we never can 100% predict where the fistula point really is.
+I thought they would be more in the midline, but that's how it is, that's also the reason why - why we - why we open the dura over a larger area, because we never can 100% predict where the fistula point really is.
 But that was interesting - see all the vessels - when I opened the dura, all the vessels that were I think the major feeding vessels.
 But I expected them to be here, but they were over here.
-Because - this y- ou cannot always say 100% on the angel where the fistula exactly is, so that's the reason why you have to do big openings - or bigger openings - for these kind of surgeries.
+Because - this you cannot always – you cannot always say 100% on the angel where the fistula exactly is, so that's the reason why you have to do big openings - or bigger openings - for these kind of surgeries.

 Okay now we close it.
 That’s okay.
 So now we start - that's the closure.
 So we put in the bone flap.
 And now we do the subcutaneous - subcutaneous suturing.
-That’s the end.
+The end.